-What is notable is that these new plan restrictions substantially miss the mark from a conservation perspective.
-In their almost unilateral focus on human activity, they fail to address the most important conservation concerns on our public land.
-Just as importantly, they threaten to undermine the important collaboration that is needed for Sage-grouse conservation.
-Leading many to conclude that these plan amendments were not really about Sage-grouse conservation, but instead were intended to stop productive use of our public lands.
+What is notable is that these new plan r substan miss the mark from a conserva per e.
+In their almost unilateral focus on human , they fail to address the most important conserva concerns on our public land.
+Just as importantly, they threaten to undermine the important collabora that is needed for Sage-grouse conserva Leading many to conclude that these plan amendments were not really about Sage-grouse conserva but instead were intended to stop pr e use of our public lands.

-Independent research by the University of Utah's Bureau of Economic and Business Research dated July 2015 and entitled, "Valuation of Current Economic Activities in Greater Sage-grouse Range in Utah" indicates that over \$5 billion in current economic activity occurs on current and historic Sage-grouse range in the state of Utah.
-The report found an additional \$10.9 billion in agricultural and non-primary residential property values which may be contained in Utah's historic only and current Sagegrouse range.
-In addition, over 57 billion barrels of potentially available economic oil from oil shale is also located in historic and current range within the state of Utah.
-In contrast with heavy-handed federal regulation, Utah's common-sense SGMA strategy protects habitats for 94% of Sage-grouse (highest percentage of any western state) while also providing minimal impacts on economic activities in these areas.
-For example, while there are estimated to be over 57 billion barrels of potentially available economic oil from oil shale located in historic and current range within the state of Utah, only an estimated 0.2 billion barrels of economic oil from oil shale are located within the state's SGMAs.
-Under new federal restrictions, all activities both in Utah's SGMAs and in areas outside of Utah's SGMAs could be severely restricted.
-This is one of the reasons why Congressional action on Sage-grouse is so important to protect the interests of the state of Utah from these unnecessary and sweeping federal land use controls.
+Independent research by the University of Utah's Bureau of Economic and Business Research dated July 2015 and "Valua of Current Economic A en in Greater Sage-grouse Range in Utah" indicates that over \$5 billion in current economic occurs on current and historic Sage-grouse range in the state of Utah.
+The \$10.9 billion in agricultural report found an and non-primary residen property values which may be contained in Utah's historic only and current Sagegrouse range.
+In over 57 billion barrels of potenavailable economic oil from oil shale is also located in historic and current range within the state of Utah.

+In contrast with heavy-handed federal regula Utah's common-sense SGMA strategy protects habitats for 94% of Sage-grouse (highest percentage of any western state) while also providing minimal impacts on economic in these areas.
+For example, while there are ted to be over 57 billion barrels of poten available economic oil from oil shale located in historic and current range within the state of Utah, only an ested 0.2 billion barrels of economic oil from oil shale are located within the state's SGMAs.
+Under new federal r all both in Utah's SGMAs and in areas outside of Utah's SGMAs could be severely restricted.
+This is one of the reasons why Congressional on Sage-grouse is so important to protect the interests of the state of Utah from these unnecessary and sweeping federal land use controls.